BlenderZegarek/swietlib/README.md

 </details>

 ### SPI Settings
-First, enable SPI you want and set settings to:
+Enable SPI you want and set settings to:

 These are tested settings, I encourage you to experiment with them.

+The **Baud Rate** is the important setting for Clock.

 <details><summary><b>SPI Settings Screenshot</b></summary>